Five ways to hard-wire children for a lifetime of giving

-NEW YORK(The writer is a Reuters contributor.
+NEW YORK(Reuters) - (The writer is a Reuters contributor.
 The opinions expressed are his own.)

 As any parent knows, most children seem to be wired for one thing: Getting, getting, getting.